WordPress/hosting-handbook/CONTRIBUTING.md

 Pull Requests are welcome!

-Please feel free to start a Pull Requestion by [using the "Edit" button](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository) next to one of the Handbook pages, or by [forking and cloning the repo](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) (check the [Forks](https://github.com/WordPress/hosting-handbook/network/members)).
+Please feel free to start a Pull Request (PR) by [using the "Edit" button](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository) next to one of the Handbook pages, or by [forking and cloning the repo](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) (check the [Forks](https://github.com/WordPress/hosting-handbook/network/members)).

 Either way, please include a description of the purpose behind the change so that it's easy for folks to review.